aji-ptn/MoilApps-Plugins/README.md

    ![](./assets/louncher.png)

-   The example application in in folder "list_application", you can add, open, and delete.
+   The example application is stored in folder "list_application", you can add, open, and delete.

 3. For more documentation, coming soon....